pojtanut-mano/thai_stock_prediction_gnn/README.md

 ## Usage
 To replicate the result in the paper, run **main.py** file and change the value of each hyperparameter in **config.py** file.
 However, all of the initial value in the file are the configuration that we used in paper.

+## Result
+Result from this study can be found in this google drive ([link](https://drive.google.com/drive/folders/1Gbw4Q2ABm7DMn2MjX5NnNvlO6miWFdgk?usp=sharing))